Guide To UK Ethical & Sustainable Maternity Clothes

 Shop Secondhand

-Here on eBay I found two beautiful secondhand maternity dresses that I wore and wore and wore for the whole duration of both of my pregnancies.
-If you’re into the idea of wearing dresses (I know not everyone is) I found it quite an economical way of dressing whilst pregnant.
+During my 1st pregnancy, I found two beautiful secondhand maternity dresses on eBay that I wore for pretty much the whole duration of both of my pregnancies.
+If you like wearing dresses (I know not everyone does) then I found it quite an economical way of dressing whilst pregnant.
 You only need one item of clothing – whereas with trousers you need a top as well.

 Both times around I was heavily pregnant in winter so a cardigan out of my existing wardrobe helped keep me warm.
 The best thing with that is that there is no need for special maternity cardigans!

-Other good things to look for on eBay are maternity jeans and trousers.
+Other good things to look for preloved are maternity jeans and trousers.
 I’d have been lost without my maternity jeans!
-I have some Topshop ones that I bought on eBay and I love them (still wearing them now!!).

-While you’re on eBay keep an eye out for maternity bundles.
+While you’re on secondhand clothes sites keep an eye out for maternity bundles.
 This is where people are selling their maternity clothing in bulk packages.
 You might get a whole new-to-you ethical maternity wardrobe for not much money!

 DIY Options